AusDTO/gov-au-content-guide/_entries/2016-05-04-aboriginal-and-torres-strait-islander-peoples.md

 **For example**

-> Indigenous Specialist Officer, Indigenous Services Branch, etc.
+> Indigenous Specialist Officer, Indigenous Services Branch.

 Indigenous should always be capitalised.